muturich/README-Generator/README.md

 ## Installation

 For this application to function, you must install the following:
-Have window 10
+Node/VS Basic

 ## Usage

-got Information
+Glad your Pop Corn this application is fun to use
 ## Contributing
-as
+Not much
 ## Tests
-s
+Unit Testing
 ## License
-Boost License
+Perl License
 ## Questions

 If you have any questions, feel free to contact me at
-Github: https://github.com/muturich or Email: muturich@icloud.com
+Github: https://github.com/muturich or Email: calvinrich20@gmail.com